-I’ve spent a lot of my life studying animation informally, and then I got myself a position at a major motion picture studio (Rhythm & Hues) and for the past nine years I’ve been immersed in the art, technology and culture of feature animation.
+I had spent a lot of my life studying animation informally, as a lot of fans of the work of Walt Disney tend to do.
+Then one day I found myself out of a job as a game developer, and needing something else to do professionally, and started working on it in earnest.
+My first animation was sold to Saachi & Saachi of New York, for a Lexus commercial.
+Partly on the strength of that work, I got myself a position at a major motion picture studio (Rhythm & Hues) and for just shy of ten years I was immersed in the art, technology and culture of feature animation, teaching – and being taught by – some of the best animators on the entire planet.
 I helped write the animation training curriculae during my time at the studio, and some of my students went on to win Academy Awards for their work.

 The material here came originally from the “Illusion Of Life” by Frank Thomas & Ollie Johnston.(pp.47-69), and has been quoted and paraphrased by a number of other seasoned professional animators who know far more than I (and I’ve added some of my own observations as well).
 The original idea was to describe how animation ought to be done in hand-drawn animation, but most of them apply equally well in computer animation.Animation is animation regardless, of course, whether you use a pencil or a computer.
 Computer animation isn’t 3D animation any more than hand drawn animation is 2D – we simply use different tools to achieve the same end, and the result is a two-dimensional representation of the action regardless of the method used to produce it.
 Even now, with the push to make everything a 3D film, the same principles still apply.
 Motion is motion, and in the end, it’s what we perceive from our fixed vantage point as an audience that really defines the art.